 In 1975, Andy Warhol was at Foyles in London signing copies of his iconic text, The Philosophy of Andy Warhol (From A to B & Back Again) Marc Camille Chaimowicz, then a recently graduated art student, had decided to attend to pay homage to one of his heroes.
 However, on arriving at the store, Chaimowicz was met by throngs of like-minded attendees, queuing out of the door and up the Charing Cross Road.
 In the line, Marc Camille began to question his actions and, feeling disgruntled at the parasitic nature of fandom, turned on his heel and left without meeting Warhol face to face.
 However, as was the norm for the artist, Chaimowicz had been taking photos during the wait.
 Over forty years later, these images have been hand printed again to form an edition of twenty silver bromide prints.

-These are black and white images with a voyeuristic feel to them taken, as there are, through windows.
+These are black and white images with a voyeuristic feel to them taken, as they are, through windows.
 To emphasise this, the designer (Stefan Kalmár, also Director of the ICA) placed solid silver panels on the pages facing the prints which took reflections of the images.
 We suggested a drip varnish where the chemistry of the coating applied by some presses is used to create a perfectly interlocking gloss and matt varnish effect.
-By using a duotone curve of black and grey we could maintain total consistency of colour whilst keeping with four colours (black, grey, silver, matt varnish) and keep the costs down and quality up.
-Because duotones can only really be proofed on machine, we turned the scatter proof into a series of postcards.
-For once the proofing process made money!
+By using a duotone curve of black and grey we could maintain total consistency of colour whilst keeping within four colours (black, grey, silver, matt varnish) and keep costs down and quality up.
+Because duotones can only really be proofed on machine, we turned the scatter proof into a series of postcards – for once the proofing process made money!
 The final touch was the tracing paper jacket through which the label on the cover becomes visible.